 The Superior Universal Lip Kit Compared to the Home Depot Lip Kit

-Lip kits are a great idea for a DIY project because they require a minimal amount of expertise.
-Additionally, they’re a good start on amateur car modifications.
-Since they provide an excellent performance boost at low-cost.
-However we want to caution you on spending time and money on materials that might not pay off as well in the long run.
+Lip kits are a great idea for a DIY project because you don't need any expertise.
+Additionally, they’re a good start to amateur car modifications, providing a low-cost performance boost.
+However, we want to caution you on spending time and money on materials that might not pay off well in the long run.

 Home Depot Lip Kits

 The materials you need for the Home Depot Lip Kit are affordable and easy to install, but this kit suffers from quality issues.
 There are various types of rubber used to seal garage door bottoms.
 Some seals are made entirely of EPDM and are extremely flexible.
 Others are made with EPDM that's infused with air, which is the kind of EPDM typically used in the Home Depot Lip Kit.
 To get an idea of this material, imagine beer or soda koozies that are thick and spongy.
 This is pretty much how the spongy EPDM feels.
 One good thing about this material is that the 3M tape will bond to it, allowing for simple installation.

 The problem with air-infused EPDM is that as soon as you start driving on the road, it's prone to rips and scrapes.
 It doesn't take long for your sleek lip to become a tattered mess.
 Once it gets to that point, you're going to want to remove it.
 Removal isn't nearly as neat or simple as install.
 For these reasons, we don't recommend air-infused EPDM as a quality lip material.As we mentioned earlier, there's a firmer, more flexible EPDM material.
 This is a far more durable lip kit for your car, but it doesn't work well with 3M tape.
 This EPDM is higher quality but more difficult to install securely.
 For this Home Depot Lip Kit to work, you need a screw every few inches.
 This makes for a tough initial install and is harder to uninstall as well.